usman134151/eclipse/README.md

 Since this is an application template and not a package, there's no straightforward way to update it.

 That said, updates won't really be "needed".
-We recommend that you join the GH repo, Watch it and then see new commits as they're added and if you like the added stuff, you add it to your project too.
+We recommend that you join the GH repo, Watch it, and then see new commits as they're added and if you like the added stuff, you add it to your project too.